solid/team/tasks/in-person-meetups.md

 Members of the In Person Meetups Task Force provide resources to help in-person Solid meetups around the world.

 ## Task Force Members

-This task is under the scope of the [Solid Practitioners Engagement Task Force](practitioners-engagement.md)